leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 **Algorithm: **

 1. check the full gas is enough to take the circle ？if  it is not worked, the function return -1;
-2. we should refresh the start position to i+1  ,when you get the negative gas in the i th element ,it means that pre-elements can not be the start position .
+2. we should refresh the start position to i+1  ,when you get the negative gas in the ith element ,it means that pre-elements can not be the start position .

 ```C++
 class Solution {